 The “Lindbergh” model essentially allowed one to calculate longitude, the hands giving you time in hours, minutes, and seconds, whilst the bezel and the inner chapter allowed you to establish your position in degrees, and units of the arc based on the bezel graduations and inner chapter markings.

 Longines archives indicate that there were often four years separating manufacture and delivery date for a number of pieces between 1931 and 1937.
-Detailed examination and analysis of delivery dates of more than 50 vintage Lindbergh models point to a complex sales and delivery period post the Great Depression of October 1929.
+Detailed examination and analysis of delivery dates of almost all 50 plus surviving vintage Lindbergh models point to a complex sales and delivery period post the flow on effects of the Great Depression of October 1929.

 By 1931, US Longines sales had literally collapsed, dwindling to the lowest point since A. Wittnauer Company was formed with the US agent deliveries being made on a stop gap basis only.